 Reflux disease is medicinally well curable

 In 90 % of the cases, patients are healed of a reflux esophagitis with a PPI therapy.
-However, if treatments stops, up to 50 % of them relapses!
+However, if treatment stops, up to 50 % of them relapse!

 The answers are below the references.